 The symptoms of hypothyroidism are quite similar to polycystic ovarian syndrome (PCOS).
 As a result, your doctor might want to get tested for both PCOS and hypothyroidism if you present these symptoms.

-Unfortunately, doctors don’t screen proactively for thyroid issues in women who are not pregnant and not experiencing any symptoms under current medical practices.
+Unfortunately, doctors don’t proactively screen for thyroid issues in women who are not pregnant and not experiencing any symptoms under current medical practices.

 Thyroid Dysfunction And Reproductive Health